 My own experience has changed since that first book.
-In 1980, after working as an editor for university presses and textbook companies, Ms. Luey founded the Scholarly Publishing Program at Arizona State University and directed the program for more than twenty-five years.
+In 1980, after working as an editor for university presses and textbook companies, I founded the Scholarly Publishing Program at Arizona State University and directed the program for more than twenty-five years.
 Graduates of the program hold editorial posts at university presses, journals, professional associations, trade houses, and textbook houses across the country.
 For twenty years, I also conducted workshops across the country, including an annual presentation at the Institute for Teaching and Mentoring, sponsored by the Compact for Faculty Diversity.
 I have heard the questions and concerns of more than a thousand doctoral students and faculty members.

-Ms. Luey has been president of the Association for Documentary Editing, the International Association for Publishing Education, and the Society for the History of Authorship, Reading, and Publishing.
-She has served on the board of the Society for Scholarly Publishing and has served as the editor of the book series of the American Association for State and Local History.
-She has received numerous awards for teaching and for distinguished professional service.
-She holds the B.A. and A.M. from Harvard University.
+I have been president of the Association for Documentary Editing, the International Association for Publishing Education, and the Society for the History of Authorship, Reading, and Publishing.
+I served on the board of the Society for Scholarly Publishing and as the editor of the book series of the American Association for State and Local History.
+I havereceived numerous awards for teaching and for distinguished professional service.
+I hold the B.A. and A.M. from Harvard University.

 A complete curriculum vitae will be provided on request.